-This letter serves as evidence of ACC Management Group's ("ACC") commitment to serve as the Property Management agent for the apartments, a 126-unit affordable multifamily property located in Fitchburg WI.
-ACC has been working with Northpointe Development on this project for more than a year and continues to be committed now that the project has received its tax credit award and is moving to a financial closing in 2021.
+This letter serves as evidence of ACC Management Group's ("ACC") commitment to serve as the Property Management agent for the Klassik apartments, a 79-unit affordable multifamily property located in Verona WI.
+Northpointe plans to submit a competitive tax credit application for the project and if successful will start construction in late 2021.
 ACC has significant experience in managing high-quality affordable housing projects throughout Wisconsin and has partnered with Northpointe on multiple developments to-date.